bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>While this tutorial has content that we believe is of great benefit to our community, we have not yet tested or edited…</em>alligator.io</a><a href="https://alligator.io/js/maps-introduction/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://javascript.info/map-set-weakmap-weakset" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://javascript.info/map-set-weakmap-weakset"><strong>Map and Set</strong><br />
-<em>Till now, we’ve learned about the following complex data structures: Objects are used for storing keyed collections…</em>javascript.info</a><a href="https://javascript.info/map-set-weakmap-weakset" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>Till now, we've learned about the following complex data structures: Objects are used for storing keyed collections…</em>javascript.info</a><a href="https://javascript.info/map-set-weakmap-weakset" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/mildrenben/maps-in-es6---a-quick-guide-35pk" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/mildrenben/maps-in-es6---a-quick-guide-35pk"><strong>Maps in ES6 - A Quick Guide</strong><br />
 <em>Maps and Sets often get lumped together in articles.
-They’re both new ES6 collection types with similar interfaces but…</em>dev.to</a><a href="https://dev.to/mildrenben/maps-in-es6---a-quick-guide-35pk" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+They're both new ES6 collection types with similar interfaces but…</em>dev.to</a><a href="https://dev.to/mildrenben/maps-in-es6---a-quick-guide-35pk" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.com/front-end-weekly/es6-set-vs-array-what-and-when-efc055655e1a" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/front-end-weekly/es6-set-vs-array-what-and-when-efc055655e1a"><strong>ES6 — Set vs Array — What and when?</strong><br />
 <em>What is Set and what is Array?</em>medium.com</a><a href="https://medium.com/front-end-weekly/es6-set-vs-array-what-and-when-efc055655e1a" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>